MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-general.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Posting Groups**, and then choose the related link.
 2. Choose the **New** action.
-3. In the **FA Posting Group Card** page, fill in the fields as necessary.
+3. On the **FA Posting Group Card** page, fill in the fields as necessary.

     > [!NOTE]
     >   To make sure that balancing accounts for different fixed assets postings are automatically inserted when you choose the **Insert FA Bal.
 Account** action on journal lines, follow the next step, based on appreciation posting.